ilyaperepelitsa/CV/README.md

-pipelines so that I can test various "automatic feature engineering" pipeline steps i.e. figure out a datetime thing to pull out of data, pick some variables and count with grouping by year/month/day of the week to test wether they can be used as features automatically and focus
+pipelines so that I can test various "automatic feature engineering" pipeline steps i.e. figure out a datetime thing to pull out of data, pick some variables and count with grouping by year/month/day of the week to test wether they can be used as features automatically and focus on some more interesting featuers.

 ### Matplotlib